HCI Grad's Plant-Based Burger 'N Sweet Potato Fries Recipes

 In celebration of Health Coach Week at HCI, we’re featuring two awesome recipes from HCI Grad Sarah Kaminski’s plant-based blog!

-Sarah’s recipes range from rich and nutritious plant-based soups to all kinds of healthy breakfast treats to simple but substantial main courses ranging from black bean and spinach stuffed sweet potatoes to vegan mac ‘n cheese that your toddler would love!
+Sarah’s range from rich and nutritious plant-based soups to all kinds of healthy breakfast treats to simple but substantial main courses ranging from black bean and spinach stuffed sweet potatoes to vegan mac ‘n cheese that your toddler would love!

 First, check this out… Sarah says this is the #1 question she gets asked when sharing with people that she eats a plant-based diet: